PRK (Photorefractive Kerectomy) Conveniently located to serve New York City

 While this may initially sound more jarring, it actually eliminates LASIK complications related to corneal flap creation, which makes PRK a better option for men and women with thinner corneal tissue.
 During your initial consultation, Dr. Pakeman can discuss this in detail to help you determine if you are a good candidate for PRK.

 Once the epithelium is removed, board-certified New York ophthalmologist Dr. Basil Pakeman uses advanced laser technology to sculpt the stroma for optimal light refraction.
 This process takes very little time, but results are often permanent, making the small investment in both surgical and recovery time well worth it for patients who desire a life free of glasses and contact lenses.

-There is no single refractive error surgery that is ideal for the needs of every man and woman in New York.
-The best way to learn which one is right for you is by calling 212-308-1566 and scheduling a one-on-one consultation with experienced and board-certified New York ophthalmologist Dr. Basil Pakeman.
+There is no single refractive error surgery that is ideal for the needs of every man and woman.
+The best way to learn if photorefractive keratectomy in New York City is right for you is by calling 212-308-1566 and scheduling a one-on-one consultation with experienced and board-certified New York ophthalmologist Dr. Basil Pakeman.